BHoM/documentation/docs/Basics/Technical-philosophy-of-the-BHoM.md

 # Technical philosophy of the BHoM

+The Buildings and Habitats object Model \[BHoM] has been designed as a hybrid model for code architecture - integrating a number of concepts from across existing languages/platforms.

-The Buildings and Habitats object Model (BHoM) is designed to be compatible with both visual flow-based programming (e.g. Grasshopper, Excel) and with proper programming (e.g. coding in C#).
+The Buildings and Habitats object Model (BHoM) is designed to be compatible with both visual flow-based programming (e.g. Grasshopper, Excel) and with text based functional and imperative programming (e.g. coding in C#).

 This is to integrate well in the workflow of any professional in the AEC industry, regardless of their level of computational proficiency: BHoM is a platform for combining the efforts of the _professional programmer_ with those of any enthusiastic _scripter/computational designer/engineer/architect_, all in the same ecosystem.